aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

             validate_lldp: <bool>

             # PREVIEW: This option is marked as "preview", meaning the data models or generated configuration can change at any time.
-            # Setting this flag to `false` will exclude adapter (of the connected endpoint) from the generated Digital Twin topology.
-The associated switch ports will also be removed from the generated structured and rendered EOS configuration.
-            # In the case of a network port, this will only leed to the exclusion of the associated switch ports from the generated structured and rendered EOS configuration.
+            # Setting this flag to `true` includes the interfaces in "Digital Twin" mode.
             digital_twin: <bool; default=True>

             # EOS CLI rendered directly on the ethernet interface in the final EOS configuration.